phil-stein/mooh_engine/README.md

     - [x] texture ~10x faster
       - uncompressed for faster load time
   - [ ] shader spir-v ?
+  - [ ] custom asset archive files
+    - all textures, etc. back to back in one file with a simple header
+    - type specific or agnostic ?
+      - i.e. just serialize a bunch of buffers or have mesh/texture
   - [ ] only clear outline buffer when deselecting
-  - [ ] change zip archive for custom file format
-    - all textures, etc. back to back in one file with a simple header

 ## sus amogus
   - when parenting broke and i fixed it by setting 'is_moved' in 'state_update_global_model()'